 Continuous class assessment will be supplemented by formal departmental assessments, which will be used to establish the levels of attainment by each student.
 This will help the teacher to produce regular profiles for each student, which can be reported home.
 Each student will be encouraged to take an active role in their own progress and assessment.
-There will also be an examination series in the autumn and spring term in Year 11.
+There will also be an Examination Series in the autumn and spring term in Year 11.
 Past papers will be taken and this will help teachers decide upon appropriate tiers of entry in the GCSE examination.

-Knowing another language gives a competitive edge in career choices in sectors such as Business, Law, The Military, Government, Marketing and many more.
+Knowing another language gives a competitive edge in career choices in sectors such as Business, Law, Charitable organisations or non-governmental organisations (NGOs), The Military, The Foreign Office, Government, Marketing, Hospitality and many more.

-As well as direct career links, MFL places great importance on instilling a skill set in their learners that will aid them in the work place and go beyond the skill of speaking a foreign language.
+As well as direct career links, MFL places great importance on instilling a skill set in their students that will aid them in the work place and go beyond the skill of speaking a foreign language.
 These are:

 - Communication students are encouraged to make whole class presentations and take part in discussions in the foreign language.
-The MFL Department promotes the importance of having the communication skills to show respect for other people, tolerance, and an appreciation of cultural diversity. - Resilience students are encouraged to take risks and then learn from their mistakes in order to improve their language skills. - Problem solving students develop problem solving skills by working through materials in the foreign language where vocabulary and grammar can be completely new to them. - Independent learning students are encouraged to attend the wide range of additional sessions that are offered to enhance their skills as well as working at home using a variety of resources.
+The MFL Department promotes the importance of having the communication skills to show respect for other people, tolerance, and an appreciation of cultural diversity. - Resilience students are encouraged to take risks and then learn from their mistakes in order to improve their language skills. - Problem solving students develop problem solving skills by working through materials in the foreign language where vocabulary and grammar can be completely new to them. - Independent learning students are encouraged to attend the wide range of additional sessions that are offered as well as working at home using a variety of resources.